twiddler/frackup/README.md

 # This helps you with ...

 ... securely backing up data on m devices such that any n of them can be used together to recover the data.
+No need to remember passwords.
+No need to trust each individual device or environment.

 ## Usage